Ryu is the main character from the long-running, exceptionally successful Street Fighter brawling video games series.

 Ken almost immediately attacked Ryu after they were first introduced.
 But the calm and collective Ryu gently took him down without so much as breaking a sweat.

-Ken’s father forced him to apologize and Ryu offered him a hand up.
+Ken’s father forced his son to apologize and Ryu offered him a hand up.
 From that day forward Ken learned discipline and began his journey as a martial artist.

 Street Fighter: The Assassin’s Fist (part 2)

-When the boys were nearing adulthood Gouken decided it was time to teach them the Hadoken.
+When the boys were nearing adulthood, Gouken decided it was time to teach them the Hadouken.

 However, during this period Ryu had been having frequent nightmares about a mysterious dark figure.
 It kept calling out to him to embrace his inner darkness and let loose with the killing intent.

-Ryu had always been a discipline fighter with no real bloodlust, but the callings were a powerful and seductive thing and he became confused.
+Ryu had always been a disciplined fighter with no real bloodlust.
+But the callings were a powerful and seductive thing, and he became confused.

 While the teenagers were training a confused Ryu partially embraced the murderous intent.
-He shot forth his first hadoken infused with the dark energy.
+He shot forth his first hadouken infused with the dark energy.
 This seriously injured Ken.

 Gouken had been suspicious of a malevolent presence, but now he was certain.
 He told Ryu to go meditate while he tended to Ken’s wounds.